 She Would If She Could is an English Country Dance.
-It was published by Playford (John Young) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
-It was interpreted by Charles Bolton in 1991.
-It is a proper 3 Couple Longways dance.
+It was published by Playford (John Young) (website) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
+It was interpreted by Charles Bolton (website) in 1991 and published in Retreads Vol.5.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 312.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 Originally a triple minor.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

 The dances of Charles Bolton (including this one) are licenced under a Creative Commons Attribution-NonCommercial-ShareAlike: CC BY-NC-SA license by the CDSS Online Library.